Quid2/flat/README.md

 ### Known Bugs and Infelicities

-* Longish compilation times for generated Flat instances
+* Long compilation times for generated Flat instances

-* 256 limit on enumerations
+* Data types with more than 256 constructors are unsupported

 See also the [full list of open issues](https://github.com/Quid2/flat/issues).